How to eat fewer animal products, now that you have found out that there is no good reason at all to consume them?

 Tip 2- Get informed!!
 Read read read.

 You should know where your food comes from, and this doesn’t go only for animal products, but even soy products (which can be dangerous when not organic), vegetables, bread, fruit, you name it.
 You should also read blogs from regular vegetarian/vegan people who tell their experiences, as well as medical blogs on vegetarianism and veganism, so that you won’t lack vitamins or minerals.
-There are very informative videos in multiple channels as well, such as Peta youtube, the documentary Forks Over Knives, and books like How Not To Die, as well as online articles.
+There are very informative videos in multiple channels as well, such as Peta youtube, and books like How Not To Die, as well as online articles.
 Here are a few:

 Tip 3- Learn the basics of cooking